owid/co2-data/README.md

 ## Changelog

+- 2023-07-10:
+  - Updated primary energy consumption and other variables relying on energy data, to use the latest Statistical Review of World Energy by the Energy Institute.
+  - Renamed countries 'East Timor' and 'Faroe Islands'.
 - 2023-05-04:
   - Added variables `share_of_temperature_change_from_ghg`, `temperature_change_from_ch4`, `temperature_change_from_co2`, `temperature_change_from_ghg`, and `temperature_change_from_n2o` using data from Jones et al. (2023).
 - 2022-11-11: